2kunal6/airflow_tutorial/README.md

 ## Operators
-- There are a large number of operators available, both from Airflow and third-party ones, that can be used to accomplish different kind of tasks.
+- There are a large number of operators available provided out of the box both from Airflow and third-parties that can be used to accomplish different kind of tasks.
+Apart from that we can also write our own operators with custom logic to achieve specific use-cases.
+Having the ability to write our own operators makes Airflow very flexible.
-- Here is a non-exhaustive list of the same grouped by providers: https://registry.astronomer.io/modules?typeName=Operators&limit=24&sorts=updatedAt%3Adesc
+- Here is a non-exhaustive list of the some important opearators grouped by providers: https://registry.astronomer.io/modules?typeName=Operators&limit=24&sorts=updatedAt%3Adesc
-- It's generally a good idea to use as few operators as possible to keep the application simple.
-Here's a list of operators in order of importance (arguably):
+- Going through that entire list can be daunting.
+Here's a list of some important operators that we use quite frequently:
   - PythonOperator: To run Python code
-  - LivyOperator: To interact with the Spark cluster over REST APIs
+  - BashOperator: To run bash commands
-  - BashOperator: We can instead use python commands like os.system or suprocess to run the bash commands
+  - LivyOperator: To run Spark code

 ## Creating a basic DAG with schedule

 - Scheduled dags are dags that run automatically at the defined schedule.
-This important feature is the reason why Airflow is so popular because instead of writing and maintaining our own schedule logic, we can simply rely on Airflow to do this for us.
+This important feature is the reason why Airflow is so popular because instead of writing and maintaining our own schedule logic, we can simply rely on Airflow to do this for us reliably.
 - Sample code: src/dags/scheduled_dag.py
 - Notes:
-  - start_date parameter is necessary, and it tells us the time from which the dag should run.
+  - start_date parameter is the time from which the dag should run and is a compulsory parameter.
   - After creating a scheduled dag we need to trigger it manually the first time.
   - use catch_up=False if you do not want to run the dag from the start_date, otherwise the dag will start running from the start_date to the present time.
   - The dag only runs after the current interval is over.